wp-plugins/gravityformsapprovals/readme.txt

 == ChangeLog ==

+= 1.0-beta-4 =
+- Added the gravityformsapprovals_form_settings and gravityformsapprovals_uninstall capabilities for integration with the Members plugin.
+- Updated some strings to be translatable.
+- Fixed an issue with form settings tab which might not appear under certain conditions.

 = 1.0-beta-3 =
 Fixed an issue with the entry detail page where the approval buttons won't appear if the approver is changed in the feed settings.